forta-network/starter-kits/anomalous-token-transfers-ml-py/README.md

 Once the model is deployed, it's important to frequently monitor the anomaly rate to detect any deviations from the anomaly rate seen during training.
 If it deviates, it's recommended to retrain the model with new transaction data to learn the new 'normal' and 'anomalous' patterns.

+### Model Explanations

+The model uses [Local Interpretable Model-Agnostic Explanations (LIME)](https://www.oreilly.com/content/introduction-to-local-interpretable-model-agnostic-explanations-lime/) to explain the predictions.
+LIME produces a list of features and their weights to indicate the feature's influence on the prediction.
+Negative weights influence output 'NORMAL' whereas positive weights influence output 'ANOMALY'.

 ## Supported Chains